jberkenbilt/debian-qpdf/README-maintainer.md

   `= default` and provide a non-inline implementation in the source file.
 Add this comment to the implementation:

+    ```cpp
     // Must be explicit and not inline -- see QPDF_DLL_CLASS in
     // README-maintainer
+    ```

+* Put private member variables in std::unique_ptr<Members> for all public classes.
+Forward declare Members in the header file and define Members in the implementation file.
+One of the major benefits of defining Members in the implementation file is that it makes it easier to use private classes as data members and simplifies the include order.
+  Remember that Members must be fully defined before the destructor of the main class.
+For an example of this pattern see class JSONHandler.

-* Put private member variables in std::shared_ptr<Members> for all public classes.
-Remember to use QPDF_DLL on ~Members().
-Exception: indirection through std::shared_ptr<Members> is expensive, so don't do it for classes that are copied a lot, like QPDFObjectHandle and QPDFObject.
-It may be possible to declare std::shared_ptr<Members> m_ph;
+  Exception: indirection through std::unique_ptr<Members> incurs an overhead, so don't do it for:
+  * (especially private) classes that are copied a lot, like QPDFObjectHandle and QPDFObject.
-  Member* m;
-  with m = m_ph.get(), and then indirect through m in performance-critical settings, though in 2022, std::shared_ptr is sufficiently performant that this may not be worth it.
+  * classes that are a shared pointer to another class, such as QPDFObjectHandle or JSON.

+  For exported classes that do not use the member pattern for performance reasons it is worth considering adding a std::unique_ptr to an empty Members class initialized to nullptr to give the flexibility to add data members without breaking the ABI.

+  Note that, as of qpdf 11, many public classes use `std::shared_ptr` instead.
+Changing this to `std::unique_ptr` is ABI-breaking.
+If the class doesn't allow copying, we can switch it to std::unique_ptr and let that be the thing that prevents copying.
+If the intention is to allow the object to be copied by value and treated as if it were copied by reference, then `std::shared_ptr<Members>` should be used.
+  The `JSON` class is an example of this.
+As a rule, we should avoid this design pattern.
+It's better to make things non-copiable and to require explicit use of shared pointers, so going forward, `std::unique_ptr` should be preferred.

 * Traversal of objects is expensive.
 It's worth adding some complexity to avoid needless traversals of objects.